OneGraph/oneblog/README.md

 ## Setup

 Use an existing OneGraph app or sign up sign up at [OneGraph](https://www.onegraph.com) to create a new app.

-Update the `/.env` file to update the `RAZZLE_ONEGRAPH_APP_ID` with your app's id.
-This would also be a good time to replace `REPOSITORY_FIXED_VARIABLES` in the `/.env` file with the repo name and owner for the repo you'd like to back your blog (it uses this repo's issues by default).
+Copy `/.env.example` to `/.env` and update `RAZZLE_ONEGRAPH_APP_ID` with your app's id.
+This would also be a good time to replace `RAZZLE_GITHUB_REPO_OWNER` and `RAZZLE_GITHUB_REPO_NAME` in the `/.env` file with the repo name and owner for the repo you'd like to back your blog.
+You should also set `RAZZLE_TITLE` and `RAZZLE_DESCRIPTION`.

+To create the token that's stored with the persisted query, you'll need to get a OneGraph token with GitHub credentials.
+Go the "Server-side Auth" tab in the OneGraph dashboard for your app, click the "Create Token" button, and add GitHub to the services.
+Set the token as `OG_GITHUB_TOKEN` in `.env`

+You'll also need to get an API token for OneGraph itself to store persisted queries.
+Go to the "Persisted queries" tab on the OneGraph dashboard, scroll down, and click "Create token".
+This will create a scoped token for your app that can create persisted queries on your behalf.
+Set the token as `OG_DASHBOARD_ACCESS_TOKEN` in `.env`.

 Remove the generated files (they're tied to the OneGraph app they were generated with)